OdinGodOfCryptography/seedroller/README.md

 Even if the logic behind using dice rolls or some other method could lead to perfectly good ways of defining your seed phrase, a hardware wallet could always be compromised and generate a predetermined seed phrase, and the attacker could be sitting around waiting for his retirement attack.
 Therefore we should generate our own seeds randomly.

-This method seems to me to be simpler and to be involving less work than cutting out pieces of paper with all 2048 words on them and drawing them from a hat.
-The main point of this repository is to show that this method using dice is as good as drawing the words out of a hat.
+The main point of this repository is provide an analog random way of generating seed phrases as an alternative to the already existing method proposed by seedpicker: [https://seedpicker.net/guide/GUIDE.html](https://seedpicker.net/guide/GUIDE.html).

 ## Does it work?